 Cobia Fishing Regulations

 The Atlantic migratory group of cobia fish are managed by the Atlantic States Marine Fisheries Commission (ASMFC).
 The ASMFC website has information about the management of cobia including stock status and links to management plans.
-There’s a lot there so for a broad outline remember that recreational harvest is limited to one fish per person, and state-specific seasons and sizes.
+There’s a lot there so for a broad outline remember that recreational harvest is limited to one fish per person, and two per boat in the Chesapeake Bay (with only one above 50 inches, at the time of this publication) plus state-specific seasons and no-gaff regulations.

-For information on cobia fish regulations by state, visit these websites:
+These rules do change so be sure to check for the latest information on cobia fish regulations by state; visit these websites:

 Delaware